-The Company concluded that the GSK Agreement contained the following units of account: (i) license and know-how for FTD-GRN in Phase 3 clinical development, (ii) research and development activities, including license rights and know-how, relating to products in Phase 2 or earlier stages of development, and (iii) research and development services under the co-development plan to be accounted for outside of ASC 606, including all products that move into Phase 3 clinical development.
 The Company determined that the distinct performance obligations under ASC 606 consisted of: (i) license and know-how to AL001 FTD-GRN, which is currently in Phase 3 clinical development and (ii) the research and development activities, including license rights and know-how, relating to products in Phase 2 or earlier stages of development.

-The transaction price at inception included fixed consideration consisting of the upfront payments of \$700 million.
-All potential future milestones and other payments were considered constrained at the inception of the GSK Agreement since the Company could not conclude it was probable that a significant reversal in the amount of revenue recognized would not occur.
+The transaction price at inception and as of December 31, 2022, included fixed consideration consisting of the upfront payments of \$700 million.
+All potential future milestones and other payments were considered constrained at the inception of the GSK Agreement and as of December 31, 2022, since the Company could not conclude it was probable that a significant reversal in the amount of revenue recognized would not occur.

 The respective standalone value for each of the performance obligations was allocated to the transaction price.
 The estimated SSP of each performance obligation was determined using discounted cash flows from the expected commercialization of AL001 and AL101 and estimated research and development costs to be incurred by the Company in the initial Phase 2 clinical trials.
 The estimate of SSP for each performance obligation reflects management's assumptions, which may include forecasted revenues, development timelines, discount rates, and probabilities of technical and regulatory success.
 For the license for FTD-GRN, the Company determined that GSK could benefit from the license at the time the license was granted and therefore, the related performance obligation was satisfied at a point in time.
 For the product candidates in Phase 2 or earlier stages of development, the Company determined that GSK could not benefit from the licenses without the corresponding development services that the Company has committed to perform due the earlier stage of development for these licenses.
-The Company will perform research and development activities through the end of the initial Phase 2 clinical trials.
+Except where agreed to otherwise, the Company will perform research and development activities through the end of the initial Phase 2 clinical trials.
 Revenue will be recognized over time as the research and development activities are performed.
 The Company will measure progress based on actual costs incurred to date compared to the overall total expected costs to satisfy the performance obligations.